 I am a psychoanalytic psychotherapist and I work with people usually on a frequency of one to three sessions weekly.
-This can be relatively brief or longer term.
-I am normally based in two locations, in north London (N19) and north east London (N16/N4).
-However, during the coronavirus health crisis I am primarily working via online sessions.
+This can be over a relatively brief period or longer term.
+I am based in north east London (N16/N4).
+I also work remotely (by video mainly) where necessary and appropriate.

 My professional training was with the Association for Group and Individual Psychotherapy (AGIP) and I am registered with the psychoanalytic college of the UK Council for Psychotherapy.